jwisbell/gravity_sandbox/README.md

 GravBox uses a Kinect camera to read a real sand topography and convert it into an acceleration field.
 A number of test particles can then be orbited through this field in real time, responding to changes in the sand surface.
 This allows students to gain a better intuition for the complex gravitational fields and mass distributions that fill the Universe.

-See our website for more information: Coming Soon!
+See our website for more information: http://astro.physics.uiowa.edu/gravbox/

 Requirements
 ------------